Daily News Lesson

 ESSENTIAL QUESTIONS

 1. Brangham mentions Konyndyk's statement of America abandoning any responsibility in connection with this Ebola outbreak.
-Why do you think America is choosing to not involve itself this time?
+Why do you think the U.S. government is choosing not to involve itself to the extent it did during the 2014 outbreak?

 2. The Ebola outbreak has now reached alarming numbers three times.
 What has caused it to continuously return?